 All told the issues surrounding legalized cannabis and data security create a multi-front battle that can be incredibly challenging from a legal and technological perspective.
 The fact that the cannabis industry has intertwining issues of highly sensitive data, regulatory oversight, and mandatory data collection requirements creates a very distinctive challenge for the profitability of those businesses.
 But many of those challenges can be addressed using some of the same practices and solutions.
 Preserving profit margins and exploring innovation is fundamental to staying solvent in an industry-driven to deliver results.

 In conclusion, the risks associated with having weak, or even underdeveloped, data security and data privacy practices coupled with a failure to use legal counsel experienced in these matters to craft appropriate vendor contracts, vet third party vendors, and examine insurance coverage will not only impede growth and profit margins but likely stop it in its tracks.
 Proactively safeguarding your systems is an effective and necessary first step to gaining the necessary financial advantage in this rapidly expanding industry and competitive global marketplace.
 Legalized cannabis businesses that go on to have a well-executed, comprehensive written information security program (“WISP”) that has been operationalized will surely give them the edge to take the lead in the “green rush.”

 * * * * * *

-This article is reprinted with the permission of the original publisher.
+This article is reprinted with the permission of the New Jersey Law Journal.